 Want to become a certified personal trainer?
+What are the steps to become a certified personal trainer?
 Here are ten things I learned after becoming a personal trainer in 2017.

 I had postpartum depression that, looking back, worsened significantly when I stopped working out.